Verma314/Parser-Experiment/README.md

 ### Step 4

 Write code using all this info.
-See JsonParser.java file
+See JsonParser.java file.
+Or JsonParserArrays.java

-### Step 5:
 ```
 {
 	"batters":